thindil/steamsky/README.md

 ## General Info

-Steam Sky is (or better, will be) open source roguelike steampunk game.
+Steam Sky is open source roguelike steampunk game.
 Your role is to command flying ship with crew in sky, traveling between floating bases, fighting with enemies, trade in goods, etc. Game is in very early stage of development, so at this moment most functions are not implemented yet.
 Now game is available (and tested) only on Linux 64-bit systems.

 ## Build game